Every KINS guest gets an epigenetic panel on day 1. We chose TruDiagnostic — and the reason is specific.

-(If you haven't read What is an epigenetic test? yet — start there.
+(If you haven't read Why we start every stay with an epigenetic test yet — start there.
 This post assumes you know what a methylation clock is.)

 Before comparing companies, you need to know that most epigenetic tests use the same underlying technology (the Illumina methylation array) and different analytical clocks to interpret the data.